 Sophie Granger

-Sophie earned a BA in French Language and Literature and a BS in Biochemistry from the University of Iowa, graduating with University Honors and Honors in the Major.
-Before beginning graduate school, she spent three years in industry and has since co-authored multiple publications, including a first-author paper in Nucleic Acids Research and contributions to Blood and the International Journal of Molecular Sciences.
-She is a recipient of the 2024 Carver College of Medicine Pathway to Excellence Award and received an Honorable Mention for the NSF Graduate Research Fellowship Program.
-Now pursuing a PhD under the mentorship of Drs.
-Ashley and Maria Spies, Sophie’s research focuses on multiscale protein dynamics in genome maintenance and drug discovery.
-Using single-molecule and biophysical techniques, she studies how DNA-binding proteins process non-canonical DNA structures and how allosteric interactions affect drug binding in bacterial enzymes.
-By advancing our fundamental understanding of these molecular mechanisms, she hopes to contribute insights that inform the development of novel therapeutic strategies and promote innovation at the interface of basic science and biotechnology.
-Sophie joined the CBB Fellowship to build on her industry background and expand her translational research skills.
-Outside of the lab, she enjoys traveling, practicing yoga, and spending time with her husky, Haichi.
+Sophie earned a BA in French and a BS in Biochemistry from the University of Iowa, graduating with University Honors and Honors in the Major.
+Before grad school, she worked in industry for three years and has co-authored several publications, including a first-author paper in Nucleic Acids Research.
+She received the 2024 Carver College of Medicine Pathway to Excellence Award and an NSF GRFP Honorable Mention.
+Now pursuing a PhD with Drs.
+Ashley and Maria Spies, her research explores multiscale protein dynamics in genome maintenance and drug discovery.
+Using single-molecule and biophysical techniques, she studies DNA-binding proteins and allosteric effects on drug binding.
+Sophie joined the CBB Fellowship to expand her translational research skills.
+Outside the lab, she enjoys traveling, yoga, and time with her husky, Haichi.

 Sarah Torrence